yar-kik/conjector/README.md

 | `re.Pattern`                                 | `str`                                 | `"\w+"`                                                                                                                                                        |

 ## About contributing
-You will make `py-app-properties` better if you open issues or create pull requests with improvements.
+You will make `conjector` better if you open issues or create pull requests with improvements.